Table of Contents

 What is a wet signature?

-Many companies still require wet signatures, often because they think it is safer.
+Many companies still require wet signatures, often out of a mistaken belief that it’s safer.
 In reality, modern electronic signature methods are safe and reliable ways of ensuring an enforceable agreement.
-Many others use this method because “it’s how we’ve always done it.”
+Many others use this method because “it’s how we’ve always done it”—a sentiment reflected in data from The 2025 Contracting Benchmark Report, which shows that, on average, 57% of contracts are still initiated on counterparty paper rather than a company’s own standardized templates.
 With advancements in digital contracting technology, more effective methods like clickwrap exist that do not require a wet signature.

 Federal and state laws like the ESIGN Act and the UETA hold that digital signatures are just as effective as wet signatures.
 These laws increase the viability of digital signatures as a replacement for pen-to-paper signatures required in the past.